LenaTevar/LNU-Kurser/README.md

 * [2DV513](https://github.com/LenaTevar/LNU-Kurser/tree/master/Kurser/2dv513%20-%20DB)  ✔️ ❤️Database Theory

 # Information about General program
-Just for you to know.
+You don't need to follow designed programs to get your diploma.
+Talk with a student counsellor to get more information, but in general.
 In order to get the general CS diploma you need:
 * 90 credits on computer science (the dv courses)
   * From those 90 credits, at least 2 courses from "2dv~" for instance, Software Engineering or Software testing.
   * The Final project on CS (That is a "2dv~" course, btw)